Can You Legally Record a Conversation in Florida?

-Florida civil law allows a victim to file an Invasion of Privacy Tort and obtain damages.
+Florida civil law allows a victim to file an Invasion of Privacy Tort claim and obtain damages.
 The perpetrator may be required to pay the victim $100 each day of the violation or $1,000 in total, whichever is higher, as well as punitive damages, attorney’s fees and litigation costs.
-However, the victim must be a Florida resident or the recorded conversation must have taken place in Florida.
+However, to bring such a claim, the victim must be a Florida resident or the recorded conversation must have taken place in Florida.

 - the recording device was operating properly;

 - the device was operated in a proper manner;

 - the voices of the persons speaking were identified.

 The person who operated the recording device or had knowledge of the device’s operation may testify as to the first three items.
 The speaker’s identity can be established by the testimony of a person who can identify the voice, or by circumstantial evidence or voiceprint.